-- S3.2

-- new developments.

-- S3.4 abilities.

-S3.1 Capture the Upper Gully identity through planning controls to support built form in the Activity Centre that contributes to the experience of the foothills setting and connection to the Dandenong Ranges.

-Facilitate development that respects the desired streetscape character and foothills setting and contributes to a high quality public realm in the Activity Centre.

-S3.3 Strengthen the street level retail dominance of the Activity Centre and provide for office space and residential living in the upper storeys of

-Support built form in the Activity Centre that is safe and accessible to pedestrians of all
+- S3.1 Capture the Upper Gully identity through planning controls to support built form in the Activity Centre that contributes to the experience of the foothills setting and connection to the Dandenong Ranges. - S3.2 Facilitate development that respects the desired streetscape character and foothills setting and contributes to a high quality public realm in the Activity Centre. - S3.3 Strengthen the street level retail dominance of the Activity Centre and provide for office space and residential living in the upper storeys of new developments. - 53.4 Support built form in the Activity Centre that is safe and accessible to pedestrians of all abilities.

-Refer to Built Form Guidelines in Section 5 for further recommendations on built form.
+ACTIVITY CENTRE

+VALUED BUILDING

+EXISTING HERITAGE OVERLAY

+12.0m (3 STOREY) MAXIMUM